GIN-Margarita/mlir-vtc/README.md

 # The Open Earth Compiler

 Development repository for the Open Earth Compiler.
-The compiler implements a stencil dialect and transformations that lower stencil programs to efficient GPU code.
+The compiler implements a Vtc dialect and transformations that lower Vtc programs to efficient GPU code.

 ## Publication